 ► What is IR35?

-IR35 was introduced in the year 2000 to ensure that contractors operating through their own PSCs, and carrying out work that was similar to that of a regular employee, broadly paid the same amount of tax and National Insurance as a regular employee.
+IR35 was introduced in 2000 to ensure that contractors operating through their own PSCs, and carrying out work that was similar to that of a regular employee, broadly paid the same amount of tax and National Insurance as a regular employee.

 Due to non-compliance, reforms were made to the existing legislation in April 2017.
 The changes saw that public sector bodies were made responsible for determining whether or not a contractor was operating inside or outside of IR35.
-They also became responsible for reporting and deducting tax and National Insurance contributions (NICs) from those that fell within IR35.
+They also became responsible for reporting and deducting tax and National Insurance contributions (NICs) from those that fell inside IR35.

 ► What are the changes?